aridjayarecipes/cutesrecipes.web.app/content/post/2505-how-to-prepare-homemade-healthy-spinach-and-beet-soup.md

 ##### Steps to make Healthy Spinach and beet soup:

-1. Take 100 gram spinach n half chop bit,ambala n haldar n crush it in mixture we'll.take water in it
+1. Take 100 gram spinach n half chop bit,ambala n haldar n crush it in mixture we&#39;ll.take water in it
 1. Than put salt,chaat masala n half lemon Juice in it.mix well n pure in glass